Raghunandh/sql-window-functions/README.md

 # sql-window-functions
 This Repository contains SQL queries written using Window Functions.
-It is a tutorial of all the window functions in SQL which starts at a very basic level and goes up to advanced querying just by using window functions.
+This is part of a course from Vertabelo Academy to gain deeper understanding how window functions work and when and how to use them.
+This tutorial in SQL starts at a very basic level and goes up to advanced querying just by using window functions.

-All the datasets used and the queries are stored in different folders shown below.
+All the queries are stored in different folders shown below.
 These folders are created based on the different window functions available and their uses.

+The database for all the topics are stored in one excel file named "Database".

 1. Introduction
 2. OVER()